zenywallet/caprese/README.md

     sudo setcap cap_net_bind_service=+ep ./server
     ./server

 With *server* running, execute the following *certbot* command as root user.
 Specify the web root folder where *certbot* will place the ACME HTTP-01 challenge token.
+The folder must be created first.
+Do not specify the same folder as the certificates or a folder that contains other files for `acme:` path.
+If you do, it will be published.
+The *certbot* places the files in that folder, but deletes them immediately during processing.

     certbot certonly --webroot -w /path/to/www/YOUR_DOMAIN -d YOUR_DOMAIN